Virginia Range Fertility Control

 Wild mustangs are deeply entwined in the history and culture of Nevada.
 Polling shows that 86% of Nevadans agree that mustangs should be protected as important symbols for the state and the West.
 But as rapid development consumes more and more open space, climate change increasingly impacts the landscape, and water becomes more scarce, humane solutions are needed to manage wild horses in balance with the landscape and the humans and other animals who inhabit it.

 That’s where the American Wild Horse Campaign comes in, with our groundbreaking fertility control program to manage the historic Virginia Range mustangs that roam across a 300,000-acre habitat in the greater Reno area.
-While controversy often surrounds the issue of wild horse management, the Virginia Range program has broad-based community support, including participation from five local wild horse organizations, support from the business community (lead by Blockchains LLC), and bipartisan support from Nevada elected officials, including Governor Steve Sisolak and former Minority Assembly Leader Jim Wheeler.
+While controversy often surrounds the issue of wild horse management, the Virginia Range program has broad-based community support, including participation from five local wild horse organizations, and support from the business community (led by Blockchains LLC).

 Fertility Control: A Humane Solution for Wild Horse Management